 Young Bill really likes to read and learn anything related to stocks and money markets.
-When he lived at Cornell, he invested in shares of as much as $ 12,000 (twelve thousand USD), which in the next few months was doubled to around $ 250,000 (two hundred fifty thousand USD).
+When he lived at Cornell, he invested in shares of as much as $ 12,000 (twelve thousand USD), which in the next few months was doubled to around $ 250,000 (two hundred fifty-thousand USD).
 Very rare achievements can occur in the world of trading.
-But shortly afterwards he immediately suffered tremendous losses until it drained away the profits he had previously obtained.
-A proof that even the best traders can be wrong and lose big.
-Then he became acquainted with forex trading .
+But shortly afterward he immediately suffered tremendous losses until it drained away from the profits he had previously obtained.
+Proof that even the best traders can be wrong and lose big.
+Then he became acquainted with forex trading.

 Bill is now famous as a forex trader.
 He is known to be able to generate more than 300 million dollars a year only from forex transactions.